aymerick/raymond/README.md

 ### Utilites

-In addition to the `Escape()`, raymond provides utility functions that can be usefull for helpers.
+In addition to `Escape()`, raymond provides utility functions that can be usefull for helpers.

 #### `Str()`